GPUs

 Check Price on Amazon

 The RTX 5090 uses NVIDIA’s GB202 die with 32GB GDDR7 on a 512-bit bus — 70% more memory bandwidth than the RTX 5080.
-It’s the only GPU that genuinely runs 4K at native resolution with RT Overdrive enabled in Cyberpunk 2077 above 60 FPS without upscaling.
-That performance comes at a hard cost: 575W TDP means you need an 850W PSU minimum, and street prices ran well above the $1,999 MSRP throughout early 2026.
+It’s the only GPU that runs 4K with RT Overdrive enabled in Cyberpunk 2077 above 60 FPS without upscaling.
+That performance comes at a steep cost: 575W TDP, an 850W PSU requirement, and street prices that have climbed from the $1,999 MSRP to $3,699–$4,500+ in April 2026.

 Requires a 16-pin (600W) connector or 4x 8-pin adapter.
-Verify cable before ordering.
+Verify your cable before ordering.

 NVIDIA GeForce RTX 5080 — High-End Without Flagship Cost